View current page

 "Debut of our first LP release "Listen-OK!"- features most of the songs we've been playing as part of our live set the past few shows.
 Available on LP (limited edition of 200) and cdr.
 Also available for the first time will be a cdr collection of some older material culled from our cassette and other releases called "-1 and other big numbers."

-of a Neg-Fi talk at Dorkbot:
+My description of a Neg-Fi talk at Dorkbot:

 "In the '50s, a time of postwar optimism and faith in science, there was Hi-Fi.
 In the '90s, an era of slackers and diminished expectations, there was Lo-Fi.
 In the '00s, a time of neanderthal government and outright contempt for the arts, there is Neg-Fi.
 A watershed moment in the history of art and music--some might say sub-nadir--was reached tonight when this New York noise-rock duo demonstrated its Wireless UFDs (uncontrollable feedback devices) to an audience of 100 or so at Dorkbot-NYC.
 Walkie talkies from the dollar store have been reinstalled in custom cardboard cases.
 When placed in proximity to each other and turned on, they make squealing and static noises.
 And that's about it!"